 Full disclosure, I’m not a fan of the beach.
-This should be clear with the lack of beach related posts on this blog.
+This should be clear with the lack of beach-related posts on this blog.
 Also, you won’t find any speedo shots in my Instagram feed.
 The most I get out of visiting the beach is an uneven tan and sand in my shorts.
 Visiting Maho Beach, well that’s different.
 Here’s why:

-This may be my first post dedicated to a sandy shore, but it certainly isn’t the first on airplanes.
-From doing loops and spins in a 1940’s biplane over New Zealand, to visiting Red Bull’s collection of vintage aircraft in Salzburg, I have gushed about it.
+This may be my first post dedicated to a sandy shore, but it certainly isn’t the first on aeroplanes.
+From doing loops and spins in a 1940’s biplane over New Zealand to visiting Red Bull’s collection of vintage aircraft in Salzburg, I have gushed about it.
 So when I found out my Norwegian Cruise included a stop in St. Maarten, I was giddy.
 Not because I could get a proper croissant and bitterballen in the same day.
-No, because the French/Dutch island of St.Martin/St. Maarten is home to Maho Beach, the most thrilling beach in the world.
+No, because of the French/Dutch island of St.Martin/St. Maarten is home to Maho Beach, the most thrilling beach in the world.

 Where sand meets strip

 Located in the western part of the Dutch side of the island near the French border is the Princess Juliana International Airport.
 Located mere feet from its runway is Maho Beach, the best place in the world to watch a plane land.
 The small yet pristine stretch of white sand attracts visitors from around the world for its unique vantage point.
 Where else can you watch jumbo jets land like this?

 Never before have I been so sad to leave a beach.
 I could’ve stayed for days enjoying the show – both the aircraft and people.